mehmetalici/problems-vs-algorithms/README.md

 All in all, the complexity is O(nlogn) + O(n) + O(n) = O(nlogn).

+#### Space Complexity Analysis
+Heapsort is not an in-place sorting algorithm because it creates a priority queue in the back-end.
+Therefore, it takes O(n) space in memory.
+On the other hand, other operations have O(1) space complexity.
+Therefore, the overall solution is O(n) in space.

 ### Problem 4: Dutch National Flag Problem
 #### Description:
 >Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
 You're not allowed to use any sorting function that Python provides.